Are you fed up bumbling around your workshop not knowing how to do accurate work?

 The aim is for a “Rolls Royce door” sound to the closing box lid, Wooomph! not Whack!!!!

 All will be worked with hand tools including shoulder planes and side rebate planes.
 This will lead to polishing with shellac polish and finishing with wire wool and wax to a fine lustre before assembly.
-The lid of the box and box bottom will be then fitted and the job assembled.
+The lid of the box will be then fitted and the job assembled.

 Assembly and Polishing – Once assembled you will hand plane all the outside surfaces then sand and polish and separate the lid from the body of the box.
 The box lid will be fitted with brass butts and will close onto mitred dry liners inside the box.
 The aim is for a “Rolls Royce door” sound to the closing box lid, Wooomph! not Whack!!!!
 If you have time you can go on and fit feet to the box and a small handle to the lid.
 If you are really good you may get to fit a small tray inside the box.